arthuro555/GDevelop/newIDE/app/package.json.README.md

-# About GDevelop IDE dependencies (package.json)
+# About GDeveloppe IDE dependencies (package.json)

-GDevelop relies on some dependencies that can have special requirements:
+GDeveloppe relies on some dependencies that can have special requirements:

 - **TypeScript** here is only used to check the types in the `scripts/` files.
 The IDE uses Flow for static typing.
 TypeScript is used in the game engine too (see GDJS and Extensions folders).